 I love lime color.
 But lately my heart starts whispering me to love amber.
 After code refactoring is done.
 I start changing the blog color palette to amber.
-This include the emojis and icons.
+This includes emojis and icons.

 I want to use amber far before a plan to refactor the blog.
 But after some time, I realize that the color is close to red.
 The color that I tend to avoid.

 I want to choose the color not because I am familiar with it, but because I wanted to.
-So I did some observations and settled with the green (lime) color.
-The color of nature, life, growth.
+So I did some observations and settled on the green (lime) color.
+The color of nature, life, and growth.